 The College reverses impairment losses on financial assets when there is a decrease in impairment and the decrease can be objectively related to an event occurring after the impairment loss was recognized.
-The amount of the reversal is recognized in the excess of excess in the year the reversal occurs.
+The amount of the reversal is recognized in excess of revenues over expenses in the year the reversal occurs.